LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

  https://data.world/informatics-edu/diabetes-prediction   Diabetes.csv

- #### Data Preperation:
+ ### Data Preperation:

- - Vanderbilt dataset diagnosis of diabetes was based on glycohemoglobin readings using Diabetic Screening Guidelines & Rules.
+ - The Vanderbilt dataset diagnosis of diabetes was created based on glycohemoglobin readings using Diabetic Screening Guidelines & Rules.
 The rules assisted in identifying patients that were as diabetic, pre-diabetic, or non-diabetic.
+This additional features has been added to the data

        - Non-diabetes = below 5.7%
        - Pre-diabetes = 5.7 and 6.4%
        - Diabetes = above 6.4%

-- BMI was calculated 703 x weight (lbs)/ [height(inches]2
+- The BMI was not provided in the data, but was calculated using the provided weights and heights using the formular =  703 x weight (lbs)/ [height(inches]2   .
+This additional feature has been added to the datasets

       - Weight- there were 2 sets of data for weight : Weight1 and Weigh2, We took the Avg Weight for the calculation of BMI